 The learning objectives for English 110 capture the goals for the course.
-Almost everything students do in English 110 contributes to one or more of these objectives.
-(Click on an objective for more information.)
+Almost everything students do in English 110 contributes to one or more of these.

 Students in English 110 learn to read and reconsider their drafts in ways that produce substantive, global revisions of their texts.
 Additionally, they learn to attend to punctuation, grammar, and spelling in their texts as they edit and proofread, or engage in effective local revision.

 Students learn to approach writing as a recursive process in peer review/critique and in work with sample student texts.
 Peer review/critique and comments on early drafts focus more on global concerns, with more local concerns becoming increasingly important at the proofreading stage in the writing process.

 Students demonstrate that they have met this learning objective in their writing.
 Students whose final drafts on later papers are substantively different from first drafts on those same papers are approaching writing as a recursive process and are engaged in global revision.
 Students who take care to proofread their final drafts before handing them in are participating in local revision.